 Last, arguments break out if there are any youth along about whose turn it is to use the spotlight.
 This coveted position gives the one spotting the best view of the deer or bear or porcupine or, if certain people are along, a yeti (for those who believe in that story or to scare those who don’t).

 My excitement equals that of the youngest spotters as we turn onto the first dirt road.
 Watching the spotlight or the headlights, depending on our seat in the car, we wait for glimpses of shining eyes in the spotlight or some critter crossing the road in front of us.
 I never lose the delight of a doe’s warm eyes if close enough to see them or of the white spots dotting the tiny fawns.
 I never tire of using the binoculars to see if the deer sports antlers to excite the hunters in the car.
 And I never forget the count … um, was that fifty-two or fifty-three … oh well, maybe I do.

 God blessed us with an amazing world full of animals to watch and care for and love.
 To me, the sight of deer frolicking in a meadow or stretching their graceful necks to reach the apples on the tree will never fail to bring a smile and fill my day with an extra measure of joy.

-*** Do you have a memory about a creek you’d like to share with us?
-Please do!
+*** Did you ever go spotting deer?
+Tell us about your times or about another “deer” story you have in mind.
 Click on the words beside the date of this post.
 Scroll down to the box with the heading, “Leave a reply.”
 Thank you for sharing!